membrane/api-gateway/distribution/examples/opentelemetry/README.md

    `curl http://localhost:2000`.

+4. You should see `{ "success": true }` in your terminal.
+5. Open `localhost:16686` in the browser to access the Jaeger UI.
+6. XXXX Search/Choose Memebran/Klick ...
-4. You should see `{ "success": true }` in your terminal and a trace, created by Membrane should be visible in the [jaeger frontend](http://localhost:16686).
-Open `localhost:16686` in the browser.
+5. and a trace,
+   created by Membrane should be visible in the [jaeger frontend](http://localhost:16686).

 5. Take a look into the `proxies.xml
 ```xml